zelosleone/turso/docs/manual.md

 * No triggers
 * No views
 * No vacuum
+* UTF-8 is the only supported character encoding

 For more detailed list of SQLite compatibility, please refer to [COMPAT.md](../COMPAT.md).